 By: Dong Liu

 In the last few years, the scientific community has seen rapid development of a new and ‘game-changing’ technology called CRISPR/Cas9.
 But what is CRISPR?
 How is it is being used by stem cell researchers?
 And why has it sparked debate?
-In this post, Dong Liu (PhD student at MRC Centre for Regenerative Medicine) describes a technology that is altering the pace and possibilities of stem cell research.
+In this post, Dong Liu (PhD student at Centre for Regenerative Medicine) describes a technology that is altering the pace and possibilities of stem cell research.